 Internal Audit is one of the four Independent Control Functions.
 The Internal Audit Charter states the position of the Internal Audit Function within ERGO Insurance NV/SA and defines its rights, duties and authorities.
-The Internal Audit Function for ERGO Insurance NV/SA is being executed by an audit HUB (included in DKV Belgium), which is also providing services for DKV Belgium NV/SA and DAS Belgium (outsourcing agreement).
-The Head of the Audit HUB is the official Internal Audit function of ERGO Insurance NV/SA.
+The Internal Audit Function for ERGO Insurance NV/SA is being executed by an audit HUB (included in DKV Belgium NV/SA), which is also providing services for DKV Belgium NV/SA and DAS Belgium through an outsourcing agreement.
+The Head of the Audit HUB is the official Internal Audit Function of ERGO Insurance NV/SA and DKV Belgium NV/SA.